YellowJacketLinux/CPAN-RPM/MODULE_COMPATIBILITY.md

 * `/usr/lib/perl5/perl5.x/vendor_perl`
 * `/usr/local/lib/perl5/perl5.x/site_perl`

+The `5.x` represents the Perl version *without* the patch level.
+For example, in YJL 6.6 which uses Perl 5.40, `5.40` would be used.
+Some GNU/Linux distributions do include the patch level in their system-wide `@INC` directory definitions.

 Other `@INC` can be defined by the user or by the Perl script to define additional places for the Perl interpreter to search for Perl modules.
 For example, it is very common for users to install additional Perl modules in their